francott7/qwas-qc-ai-report/Instructions-BeforeYouStart.md

 ---

-### 9. Final take-away
+### 7. Final take-away

 *GWAS-QC-AI-Report* bridges modern engineering practice and cutting-edge genomics.
 It turns messy DNA files into clear, reproducible insights—automatically and in language anyone can understand.
 Containers and cloud scale are on the way, but you can already run the full workflow today with nothing more than Conda and Nextflow.

-Fork, star ⭐, or raise an issue—contributions are welcome!
+This project is written by researcher with non-genetic/biological backgrounds, who is also trying to apply AI in this field:) Fork, star ⭐, or raise an issue—contributions are welcome!